 The library holds approximately 9,000 volumes in virtually every category, including an extensive Kentucky section.

-It is located at 111 Higbee Street in City Hall.
+Located at 111 Higbee Street in City Hall.

 Current employees are Theresa Jones and Doris Jones.